-Radiologic findings in Lyme disease
+Brain MRI in Lyme disease

 Infectious pathogens, including viral, bacterial and parasitic, can impact the central nervous system (CNS), resulting in neurologic disease.
 “The infections caused by these pathogens often show a variety of neuroimaging patterns that can be identified [on a] CT scan and MRI,” explains Alves Simão and colleagues. ¹ Radiology, they argue, is central to the diagnosis and follow-up of these conditions.
 Therefore, “radiologists should be familiar with these infections.”

 The authors review the role of medical imaging for various infectious diseases including the Zika virus, measles, influenza, Chagas disease, syphilis, and Lyme disease.
 The authors include a discussion of a brain MRI in Lyme disease.

 Although it is uncommon, Lyme disease patients have presented with positive radiologic findings, writes Alves Simão.
 Test results, however, are often non-specific.